 I want to share my lessons learned with my fellow ladies and all the currently pregnant mothers so you can prepare for breastfeeding.
 And if you like to plan ahead, you might like these lovely mom smart planners to help you from bump smart to nurse smart.

-The ONLY 5 things you need to know for breastfeeding
+5 things you need to know for breastfeeding

 1. Breastfeeding is Natural, but it does not come Naturally